The last several years have uprooted what many people around the world thought of as “normal.”

 Small businesses rely heavily on reviews.
 Think about it — when you’re looking for a new place to try in your neighborhood and you see they only have two stars on Google, you’re probably less likely to stop there than one with five stars.

 And since the holiday season is a time where folks are looking for new products and services to try out or buy for loved ones, now is the perfect time to hop on Yelp, Google, or Facebook to share a kind note about your experience with a local business.
 Be sure to include photos of the delicious food you ate or the beautiful layout of the store to add even more value to your review.

 If you’re a business owner yourself, now is also a great time to make sure you’ve claimed your business on review sites and that you are taking the time to respond to reviews with a kind note.

 6. Donate to a local nonprofit

-Want to do double the good?
-Buy a gift card from a local business and donate it to a nonprofit that can use it.
+As an example, you can do double the good by buying a gift card from a local business and donating it to a nonprofit that can use it.
 For example, your local pet shelter would likely love a gift card to the small pet supply shop in town.
 You’ll be providing the pet supply shop with immediate revenue and giving the shelter resources they desperately need.